How to broker a medical practice in California? Let’s find out…

 Arrange Bank Financing in Advance

-Know the Laws of Your State
+Know the Laws in California

 Offer the Buyer a Chance to Work with you First (If they don’t already)